Cinzya/claude-sessions/README.md

 # Or without a name
 /project:session-start

+# Load an existing session with name
+/project:session-load 2025-07-11-1121

 # Update progress during development (with optional notes)
 /project:session-update Implemented OAuth with Google
 # Or without notes (auto-summarizes recent activity)